MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 To embed multiple visualizations from 1 dossier, after referring `native-embedding-sdk.js`, use the code shown below:

-The getLoginToken function can be found in [the getLoginToken doc](../add-functionality/methods-and-properties#getlogintoken)
+Find the `getLoginToken` function in [the getLoginToken doc](../add-functionality/methods-and-properties#getlogintoken)

 ```js
 try {